Richard Gilman: Early life

 On April 30, 1923, Gilman was born as Richard Martin Gilman in Brooklyn, New York, U.S. Gilman's family is Jewish.

 Education

 In 1947, Gilman graduated with a B.A. from the University of Wisconsin.

 Career

 Gilman enlisted into the U.S. Marine Corps in 1941 and was stationed in the Pacific during World War II.
 After his service, he attended the New School for Social Research in New York.

 Gilman was a freelance writer.
 After converting to Catholicism, he wrote for the left-leaning Catholic journal Commonweal and from 1964 to 1967, he was the drama critic for Newsweek.

 In 1967, the dean of the Yale School of Drama, Robert Brustein, invited him to teach.
 Gilman was a professor at Yale School of Drama for 31 years.
-He also taught at Columbia, Stanford, Barnard and the City University of New York.
+He also taught at Columbia, Princeton, Stanford, Barnard and the City University of New York.

 Gilman was the author of five books of criticism, and a memoir.